-People now take zinc supplements as a way of bolstering up their immunity, and while zinc deficiency is rare in this country, it has been linked to hair loss, diarrhea, slow growth in children, and low testosterone and impotence in men.
+People now take zinc supplements as a way of bolstering their immunity, and while zinc deficiency is rare in this country, it has been linked to hair loss, diarrhea, slow growth in children, and low testosterone and impotence in men.
 All this might leave you wondering, what exactly is in zinc, why are we hearing so much about it now, and am I getting enough?

 Zinc is an essential trace mineral, or micromineral, meaning we don’t need a lot of it.
 And yet, zinc has a really big job to do.
 According to Registered Dietitian Dr. Winston Craig, Professor of Nutrition at Andrews University in Michigan and co-author of the Position of Academy of Nutrition and Dietetics: Vegetarian Diets, “Zinc is required as a co-factor for more than 100 important enzymes in the body.”
 That means dozens of important reactions for immune function, DNA and RNA synthesis by your cells, childhood growth, and even our ability to taste and smell, all depend on zinc.

 We’re hearing a lot about zinc now because of its role in immune function and its potential to act against viruses such as COVID-19.
-As of late last summer, a team of researchers identified 15 clinical trials investigating zinc as an intervention for the prevention or treatment of COVID-19, including trials using different combinations of zinc and other supplements.
+As of recent, a team of researchers identified 15 clinical trials investigating zinc as an intervention for the prevention or treatment of COVID-19, including trials using different combinations of zinc and other supplements.
 This growing body of research will no doubt aid in more conclusive recommendations for supplement therapy in the future, but in the meantime, the focus for most healthy adults should be on consuming nutrients and minerals through a balanced diet.

-Top 10 Sources of Zinc
+Top 10 Vegan Sources of Zinc